TakeScoop/terraform-provider-localtime/docs/index.md

-# Localtime Provider
+# Local Time Provider

-The localtime provider converts a local timestamp (e.g. without timezone info) into one with the specified timezone and layout.
+The localtime provides resources for dealing with local times and time zones.

 ## Example Usage